 I know it’s a pain, but you have to get your paperwork up to date and organised.
 I know, I know…most of you hate paperwork.

 If you can just make a bit of effort to get stuff done, trust me it will be worth it.
 Because after all if you want a mortgage, you have to do it.
 So you either do it the easy way or the hard way.
-Either way, you have to do it, so you might as well just suck it up!
+Either way, you have to do it, so you might as well do it right first time.

 Oh and just a reminder, it’s not me that’s making your life a pain…it’s the banks and building societies, so don’t shoot the messenger.
 I just want to tell you how it is!

-So its usually a good idea to speak to an independent mortgage broker to help with this process and make sure it runs smoothly after all self-employed mortgages are not always straight forward.
+So its usually a good idea to speak to an independent mortgage adviser (like us) to help with this process and make sure it runs smoothly after all self-employed mortgages are not always straight forward.

 But as a little tip, I do genuinely think it is beneficial to work with a firm who are experienced and regulated in a wide cross-section of mortgages as they will be able to help with any future need you may have.
 It helps you to keep continuity and build a close and trustworthy working relationship with them.

 They also might be able to think more outside the box, if you have a complex scenario.
 For example, an adviser who only deals with buy to lets, won’t be able to think holistically.
 Whereas an adviser who deals with residential, buy to let, holiday lets, HMO, commercial etc, will have a broader perspective and is better equipped to help not just now, but in the future too.

-Back to the reality of what you need for a self-employed buy to let mortgage!
+The reality of a self-employed buy to let mortgage!

 Okay, so you want to get organised for your buy to let mortgage.
 Great…you are AMAZING 🙂